Two-dimensional electronic spectra from trajectory-based dynamics: pure-state Ehrenfest, spin-mapping, and mean classical path approaches: Introduction

 Using a lower level of the MQC hierarchy, with full linearization of both the electronic and nuclear degrees of freedom, the linearized semiclassical initial value representation\cite{Sun1998} (LSC-IVR) has been used to simulate 2DES spectra\cite{Gao2020} within a non-perturbative framework\cite{Seid1995}.
 However, while fully linearized methods are less computationally expensive than PLDM, they still require roughly an order of magnitude more trajectories to converge than Ehrenfest dynamics because they involve averaging over an initial distribution of mapping variables.
 The lower computational cost of Ehrenfest dynamics makes it more suitable for simulations with \textit{ab initio} surfaces.
 For example, it has recently been used to compute the 2DES spectra of molecules such as pyrene for delay times up to \SI{30}{fs} using time-dependent density functional theory (TDDFT).\cite{Krum2024}

 When simulating a 2DES spectrum, the dynamics of the electronic system must be initialized in a coherence, which complicates the implementation of the Ehrenfest method.
 There are various ways to deal with this, two of which have been suggested in the previous literature.
-Van der Vegte {\em et al.}\cite{Vegt2013} used a classical path approximation in which the force on the nuclei was taken to be the average of the Ehrenfest forces of the two states appearing in the coherence.
+Van der Vegte {\em et al.}\cite{Vegt2013} used a mean classical path approximation\footnote{Note that this is not the same as the other ``classical path approximation'' that is sometimes used in mixed quantum-classical simulations, which is rather more drastic.
+In that, the back-action of the electronic system on the nuclear motion is neglected entirely, whereas the mean classical path approximation used in Ref.~34 includes the average back action from the bra and ket states of an electronic coherence} in which the force on the nuclei was taken to be the average of the Ehrenfest forces of the two states appearing in the coherence.
 Atsango {\em et al.}\cite{Atsa2023} developed what we shall refer to here as a `polar' pure state Ehrenfest method, in which the coherence is first decomposed into a sum of four pure states which are then propagated using standard Ehrenfest dynamics.

 Here we shall describe a different decomposition of the coherence into `equatorial' pure states, each of which contains an equal contribution from the two states in the coherence.
-We will show that this equatorial decomposition allows us to collapse two of the three pure state summations that arise in the third-order response function and that this leads to significant improvements in accuracy at a 32-fold reduced computational cost compared to the polar decomposition.~\cite{Atsa2023} The resulting scheme is equivalent to making the classical path approximation\cite{Vegt2013} during the first ($t_1$) and last ($t_3$) stages of the time evolution that is used to calculate the response function, but it differs during the delay time $t_2$ between the pump and probe pulses of a pump-probe experiment.
+We will show that this equatorial decomposition allows us to collapse two of the three pure state summations that arise in the third-order response function and that this leads to significant improvements in accuracy at a 32-fold reduced computational cost compared to the polar decomposition.~\cite{Atsa2023} The resulting scheme is equivalent to making the mean classical path approximation\cite{Vegt2013} during the first ($t_1$) and last ($t_3$) stages of the time evolution that is used to calculate the response function, but it differs during the delay time $t_2$ between the pump and probe pulses of a pump-probe experiment.
 We will end by showing that the lack of detailed balance in Ehrenfest dynamics leads to incorrect peak heights in pump-probe and 2DES spectra, and that spin mapping can be used to alleviate this problem.